 - Alcoholic beverages, and

 Check Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), for more information on collectibles.

 IRA trustees are permitted to impose additional restrictions on investments.
 For example, because of administrative burdens, many IRA trustees do not permit IRA owners to invest IRA funds in real estate.
 IRA law does not prohibit investing in real estate but trustees are not required to offer real estate as an option.

 Are the basic investment rules different for SEPs and SIMPLE IRA plans?

 The basic investment vehicle for each of these plans is an IRA, and the investment restrictions apply equally to all types of IRAs.

 Can I deduct losses in my IRA on my income tax return?

 No, do not take IRA losses or gains into account on your tax return while the IRA is still open.
-See Publication 590, Individual Retirement Arrangements (IRAs), for more information on losses in IRAs.
+See Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), for more information on losses in IRAs.